matsidor1975/mee-explorer-new/replit.md

 - Application successfully built for production deployment with optimized assets, SPA routing support, and proper file organization
 - Implemented dynamic Open Graph meta tags for social media previews of supertransaction details with bot detection, chain information, and operation counts
 - Added comprehensive SEO meta tags and social media sharing support for enhanced link previews on platforms like Facebook, Twitter, Discord, and messaging apps
+- Implemented network configuration settings with support for production, staging (https://mee-node-staging.biconomy.io), and custom network URLs
+- Added settings dialog accessible from all navigation bars with persistent local storage and automatic page reload on network changes
+- Enhanced mobile navigation with settings option for complete feature parity across desktop and mobile interfaces